rwilliams04/datavyu/tutorial/datavyu_tutorial.md

 ## Export Datavyu data using general export script

-Most of the functions in the R package `datavyur` depend on how the Datavyu data (.opf files) has been exported.
-We'll use the script `datavyu2csv.rb` to export all of our `.opf` data into separate `.csv` files, which can then be loaded into R.
+Most of the functions in the R package `datavyur` depend on how the Datavyu data (.opf files) have been exported.
+We'll use the script `datavyu2csv.rb` to export all of our `.opf` data into separate `.csv` files, which can then be loaded into R. This will search through all subfolders and find any `.opf` files, open each one, and for each column, export a `.csv` with the argument data for each column.

 The script you need to do this can be found here: [https://github.com/iamamutt/datavyu/tree/master/general](https://github.com/iamamutt/datavyu/tree/master/general)